 Bozeman, Montana is a winter paradise for all ages.
-There is plenty of recreation in the mountains, like skiing or snowshoeing, and the town is alive with great events and great food.
+There is plenty of recreation in the mountains, like skiing or snowshoeing, and the town is alive with great events and delicious food.
 Despite the colder temps, there's always a good way to warm up, whether it's a dip in one of the area's hot springs or a hot latte while shopping downtown.
 There is plenty to love about visiting Bozeman in the winter.
-Here are a few reasons that we really like.
+Here are a few of the reasons we love Bozeman winters.

 Lots of Sunshine